MTO-SDC/mto-sdc-table/README.md

 ```

-The ColumnInfo object containts all the information needed to display the appropriate fields within the table.
+The ColumnWithProperties object contains all the information needed to display the appropriate fields within the table.
 The table properties object used to define table behaviour.

-__PLEASE NOTE:__ The SdcTableComponent will accept any kind of object, no matter how nested or complex as long as the appropriate keys are referenced within the Array of ColumnInfo objects.
+__PLEASE NOTE:__ The SdcTableComponent will accept any kind of object, no matter how nested or complex as long as the appropriate keys are referenced within the Array of ColumnWithProperties objects.

 Object Reference:
 ```javascript